 - Touch: Take a bubble bath.
 Pet your dog or cat or cuddle a baby.
 Wrap up in a soft blanket.
 Sink into a really comfortable bed.

-Identify your self-soothing activities
+Identify your preferred self-soothing activities

 Begin to notice which type of activity works for you during a specific type of emotional stress.
 For example, when you are feeling anger it may work best for you to engage in some type of physical exercise.
 Or, if you are feeling hopeless, you may find it comforting to help someone less fortunate than yourself by volunteering.
-The goal is to identify what kind of activities help you to feel better, no matter the emotional reaction you are experiencing.
+The goal is to identify what kind of activities help you combat stress and feel better, no matter the emotional reaction you are experiencing.

 Engage in self-soothing activities regularly